 Here Are The 10 Most Dangerous Towns In New Mexico To Live In

 Whether you’re a New Mexico resident or a tourist passing through, it’s a good idea to be informed about crime rates.
+These could be considered the 10 most dangerous towns in New Mexico based on these rates.

 The good news is that overall murder rates in New Mexico have decreased in recent years, going down to 4.8 per 100,000 people—that’s still a hair above the U.S. average of 4.5 murders per 100,000 people.
 However, the rate of robberies in the state consistently remains below the national average.